 Baby Step 2: Pay Off All Non-Mortgage Debt Using Debt Consolidation

-When I created my very first budget, I quickly realized that I needed to consolidate my student loan payments and my truck lease into one payment.
+When I created my very first budget, I quickly realized that I needed to consolidate my student loan payments and my truck loan into one payment.

 Now, if you have too much credit card debt, you’ll also want to use Payoff to reduce your high-interest payment into one low-rate monthly payment.